Should We Lift “Holy Hands” When We Pray?

 - This mode of communication is one of those spiritual blessings that is a part of the “in Christ” relationship (Eph.
 1:3; Jn.
 15:7; cf. Rom.
 6:3-4; Gal.
 3:26-27).
 It thus is a Christian privilege.
 There is no New Testament authority for the sinner to pray for salvation.

 - Prayers should be confidently and persistently offered (Jas.
 1:5-8; 1 Thes.
 5:17), and in harmony with the revealed will of God (1 Jn.
 5:14).

 These and other elements are components of acceptable petitions to the Lord.

-The lifting up of the hands as a gesture in prayer, however, has been a common, cultural format in many societies of the past, both pagan, Jewish, and Christian.
-A stone monument with two, uplifted hands (reflecting an act of devotion among the Canaanites) was discovered at the site of ancient Hazor in northern Palestine in 1955.
+The lifting up of the hands as a gesture in prayer, however, has been a common cultural format in many societies of the past—pagan, Jewish, and Christian.
+For example, a stone monument with two, uplifted hands (reflecting an act of devotion among the Canaanites) was discovered at the site of ancient Hazor in northern Palestine in 1955.